OpenZeppelin/cairo-contracts/docs/Account.md

     )
 ```

-## Call and MultiCall format
+## Call and AccountCallArray format

 The idea is for all user intent to be encoded into a `Call` representing a smart contract call.
-If the user wants to send multiple messages in a single transaction, these `Call`s are bundled into a `MultiCall`.
-It should be noted that every transaction utilizes multicall.
-A single `Call`, however, is treated as a bundle of one.
+If the user wants to send multiple messages in a single transaction, these `Call`s are bundled into a struct named `AccountCallArray`.
+Please note that `AccountCallArray` is temporary and acts as a workaround until the Cairo programming language supports pointers for arrays of structs (see below!!!!!!)

+### Call

 A single `Call` is structured as follows: